Logiqx/wst-results/docs/events/guidance/README.md

 - Please wear the GW-52 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
 - Please ensure your GW-52 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session
+- When sharing your data with the timekeeper, please send the SBP file

 GT-31:

 - Please wear the GT-31 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
 - Please ensure your GT-31 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session

-When sharing your data with the timekeeper, please send the SBN or SBP file (not GPX).
+- When sharing your data with the timekeeper, please send the SBN file

 #### COROS

-The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S are all suitable as backups.
+The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S are all suitable as backups, but not the NOMAD or APEX 4.

 Please wear your COROS watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.